bunyaminergen/awesome-speech-dataset/README.md

-   the paper details the corpus construction—from data acquisition and cleaning to metadata annotation—providing extensive statistics on speaker distribution, recording quality, and text coverage, and demonstrates how pre‐training on this dataset measurably boosts the performance of LeBenchmark’s 14k speech models across multiple downstream tasks ([aclanthology.org][3], [openslr.org][4]).
+   the paper details the corpus construction—from data acquisition and cleaning to metadata annotation—providing extensive statistics on speaker distribution, recording quality, and text coverage, and demonstrates how pre‐training on this dataset measurably boosts the performance of LeBenchmark’s 14k speech models across multiple downstream tasks. [aclanthology.org][3], [openslr.org][4]

 3. AudioSet

-   AudioSet, introduced by Gemmeke et al. in their ICASSP 2017 paper, presents a hierarchical ontology of 635 audio classes designed to comprehensively cover real-world sound events ([Google Research][5]).
-The corresponding dataset comprises 2,084,320 human-labeled 10-second clips from YouTube (totaling approximately 5.8 thousand hours) annotated across 527 of those classes, offering one of the largest multi-label corpora for audio event research ([Google Research][6]).
-Segments for annotation were nominated through metadata, contextual cues (e.g., links), and content-based searches, then verified by human annotators to confirm the presence of target sounds ([Google Research][5]).
+   AudioSet, introduced by Gemmeke et al. in their ICASSP 2017 paper, presents a hierarchical ontology of 635 audio classes designed to comprehensively cover real-world sound events.
+The corresponding dataset comprises 2,084,320 human-labeled 10-second clips from YouTube (totaling approximately 5.8 thousand hours) annotated across 527 of those classes, offering one of the largest multi-label corpora for audio event research.
+Segments for annotation were nominated through metadata, contextual cues (e.g., links), and content-based searches, then verified by human annotators to confirm the presence of target sounds.
 By providing this large-scale, realistic benchmark, AudioSet has become a foundational resource driving advances in automatic audio event detection and classification.
+[Google Research][5], [Google Research][6]

 4. aGender
 5. AliMeeting